 Business is money and numbers.
-A mobile app is a powerful business tool, and its success should be measured like other business metrics such as your revenue, average check size, retention rate, and customer satisfaction.
+A mobile app is a powerful business tool, and its success should be measured like other business key metrics such as your revenue, average check size, customer acquisition costs, retention rate, downloads, percentage of users, and customer satisfaction of app users.

-A mobile app’s technical and marketing performance depends heavily on analytics and metrics: even if you’re building your MVP and you want to make it as cost-effective as possible, you should still integrate analytics.
-It’s crucial for your app’s future growth and success, as there aren’t a lot of other ways to gain such valuable insights and feedback.
+A mobile app’s technical and marketing performance over a period of time depends heavily on analytics and metrics: even if you’re building your MVP and you want to make it as cost-effective as possible, you should still integrate analytics.
+It’s crucial for your app’s future growth and success, as there aren’t a lot of other ways to gain such valuable insights, feedback, reviews and ratings.

-While the process of collecting and evaluating data begins after deployment, you need to think about it even before you start to develop your app.
-Many of the decisions you make during development will be based on your expectations of your app and its performance from the business standpoint.
+While the process of collecting and evaluating data begins after deployment, you need to think about it even before you start to develop your app or run marketing campaigns.
+Many of the decisions you make during development will be based on the expectations of your app and its performance from a business standpoint.

 Though mobile analytics may seem similar to website analytics, it’s different.
-It includes lots of metrics you can use to improve your product.
+It includes lots of metrics you can use to improve your product and boost user retention to get more potential users.
 However, it can be a daunting task to understand which you need to pay attention to.

-In this article, we’ll discuss the most important mobile app performance KPIs or indicators for mobile apps and discover what mobile app analytics KPIs and tools you can use.
+In this article, we’ll discuss the most important mobile app performance KPIs, user metrics or indicators for mobile apps and discover what mobile app analytics KPIs, channels and tools you can use.

 In the mobile industry, all metrics can be divided into three groups:

-All of them are equally important, and you can’t analyze and improve your mobile app – or your business – without this information.
+All of them are equally important for return on investment over a specific time period, and you can’t analyze and improve your mobile app – or your business – without this information.
 Let’s talk about these metrics in detail.

 Performance metrics provide you with data about your app’s technical performance.
 These metrics allow you and your development team to improve the app from the technical standpoint and pinpoint issues that hamper the user experience.

-Mobile users don’t like to wait.
-They might wait at first, but probably they’ll either abandon or uninstall a slow application.
+Of course, we’re going to mention app load time.
+Mobile users don’t like to wait on a daily basis.
+They might wait at first for app download, but probably they’ll either abandon or uninstall a slow application.
+Load times are extremely important for mobile app marketers!

 The recommended loading time for mobile apps is under three seconds.
 However, the current average load time for apps is around 8 to 11 seconds.
 The difference is drastic.